dommelmeg/dommelmeg/README.md

 - 👋 Hi, I’m @storymeg
 - 👀 I’m interested in design, puzzles (in any form), working out, and sewing/being creative in general.
 - 🌱 I’m currently learning javascript, react, and ruby through the Flatiron Software Engineering Program.
-- 📫 How to reach me dommelmeg@gmail.com
+- 📫 megstory13@gmail.com
+- 💼 megan-story.squarespace.com

 <!---
 dommelmeg/dommelmeg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.